aardvarkxr/aardvark/README.md

 Most of us work at companies that are involved in the VR space.
 Aardvark is not associated with any of those companies.

+## How can you help?

+There are a bunch of ways you can pitch in and help with Aardvark:

+* You can build gadgets and post them for other people to use.
+If you're looking for ideas, there is an entire channel on the Slack that's full of them.
+* You can use Aardvark and tell us what you think, and how it could do more for you.
+Bug reports are a great way to do that.
+So is jumping on Slack and just talking to people.
+* You can write a tutorial for how to use Aardvark or how to build gadgets.
+You're welcome to post these on your own site or submit them as pull requests so we can include them in the core Aardvark docs.
+* You can create art assets (models, icons, and the like) for folks who are building gadgets or writing tutorials.
+The Slack would be a great place to find people to collaborate with.
+* You can submit pull requests to Aardvark itself.
+Pick an issue from the existing list of open issues, or suggest something new.
+* You can tell your friends!

 # Building the Aardvark Browser

 All of this has been tested on Windows 10 with VS2019.